craigwongva/gs-kibana/README.md

   calls upsert-route53 (input: recordsetname) calls https (input: space) that derives: gstype

 There is some duplicated parameter checking code for gstype.
 It's OK duplicated, in case the scripts get called individually.

-SET UP CERTIFICATES
-You need to set up certificates before running the kibana installation:
-1. vi certs
-2. Change the space from 'dev' to int, stage or test (prod and 'gsp' aren't recognized yet).
-3. ./certs